 A waterfall countertop creates a dramatic, seamless look by extending the countertop material vertically down the sides of the island to the floor.
 This design is a favorite in modern and contemporary kitchens for its clean lines and luxurious feel.
 However, this high-end look comes with a higher price tag.
 It requires significantly more material, often needing a larger, more expensive slab to ensure the pattern or veining matches perfectly as it flows over the edge.
 The installation is also more complex, demanding precision cuts and expert craftsmanship to create a flawless finish, which adds to the labor costs.

-Two-Tone Cabinetry
+Is Two-Tone Cabinetry More Expensive?

 Using a different color for your island cabinetry than the surrounding cabinets is a fantastic way to add personality and create a visual anchor in your kitchen.
 This two-tone approach can make the island a true statement piece.
 While it’s a popular design choice, it can influence your budget.
 Depending on the plan, it may require ordering from two different cabinet lines or involve custom painting and finishing work on-site.
 This adds a layer of complexity and cost compared to using a single color throughout the space.
 A professional can help you explore color and finish options that achieve the look you want while keeping your budget in mind.